Amutha37/part3_notes_backend/README.md

 The process for the new note is : -

-1. Create user
+1. Create user `controllers/users.js`
-2. Create token
+2. Create token `controllers/login.js` using the user and password.
-3. Create new note with token from step 2.
+3. Create new note with token from step 2. 'controllers/notes.js` using token and bearer scheme

+- Bearer scheme is necessary for server to offer multiple ways to authenticate.
+Attach credentials ..

 # The token can be faulty (like in our example), falsified, or expired.
 Let's extend our errorHandler middleware to take into account the different decoding errors.
 Using middleware to handle decoding errors.